mattcarlotta/alias-dirs/README.md

 ## Debugging

-If you want to make sure your folders are being properly ignored/aliased, then add a `debug: true` property.
+If you want to make sure your directories are being properly ignored/aliased, then add a `debug: true` property.
 This will display a console log of: the traversed paths, the alias, the ignored directories, and the resulting aliased directories.

 For example:
 ```js